prashant3167/bdm-labs/Problems BDM/02-Distributed Data.md

     ![Untitled](02-Distributed%20Data/Untitled.png)

+    Kids: Vertical fragmentation.
+Complete, disjoint, allows reconstruction (by joining by kidId)
+    Toys: Horizontal fragmentation.
+Complete (if we don’t have null/undefined values), disjoint, allows for reconstruction (by union) if it's complete
+    Requests: Derived horizontal fragmentation.
+Complete (depends on T1 and T2 characteristics), disjoint, allows for reconstruction (by union) if it's complete

 2. You are a customer using an e-commerce based on heavy replication (e.g., Amazon):
     1. Show a database replication strategy (e.g., sketch it) where:
         1. You buy an item, but this item does not appear in your basket.